cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 #### Fees

-Traders pay swap fees when they trade with a pool. these fees can be customized with a minimum value of 0.0001% and a maximum value of 10%.
+Traders pay swap fees when they trade with a pool.
+These fees can be customized with a minimum value of 0.0001% and a maximum value of 10%.

 The fees go to liquidity providers in exchange for depositing their tokens in the pool to facilitate trades.
 Trade fees are collected at the time of a swap, and goes directly into the pool, increasing the pool balance.
 For a trade with a given $inputToken$ and $outputToken$, the amount collected by the pool as a fee is